ankur54/Rainbow-song/README.md

 # Rainbow-song
-This is a song of rainbows
+This is a song of rainbows in the scale of C major.